gdubw/gng/README.md

 -h usage
 -s check for update
 ```
+### Examples
+1. `./install.sh -f` will re-install everything
+2. `./install.sh -s` will check for latest updates from remote master
+3. `git reset --hard && git pull` will keep your copy to the latest

 ## Aliasing the `gradle` command
 To avoid using any system wide Gradle distribution add a `gradle` alias to `gw` to your shell's configuration file.